 AHRI members rely on dependable, affordable energy to compete in the global marketplace.
-AHRI supports an “all-of-the-above” approach to energy.
+AHRI supports an “all–of–the–above” approach to energy.
 This strategy promotes the responsible development and use of all energy sources and recognizes the importance of energy efficiency to meeting future energy demands.
-Overly restrictive regulations and the implementation of policies that limit or eliminate energy sources and production increase costs for manufacturers.
-Additionally, AHRI favors policies that encourage clean, reliable energy sources that provide the power necessary for AHRI members’ equipment to operate efficiently and as intended, with minimum CO2 contribution to the atmosphere, and on an affordable and consistent basis for consumers.
-AHRI also favors energy storage policies that will make the best use of our electric grid and lower costs for consumers.
+Overly restrictive regulations and the implementation of policies that limit or eliminate energy sources and production increase costs for manufacturers and ultimately for the consumer.
+Additionally, AHRI favors policies that encourage clean, reliable energy sources that provide the power necessary for AHRI members’ equipment to operate efficiently and as intended, with minimum impact to the environment, and on an affordable and consistent basis for consumers.
+AHRI also favors policies that promote energy storage which will make the best use of our electric grid and lower costs for consumers.

 Energy Efficiency and Conservation

 AHRI believes in the importance of energy efficiency and the development and use of products that achieve increased energy efficiency.
 AHRI members are committed to producing more energy efficient products to help reduce the demand for energy, lower costs for the consumer, and decrease greenhouse gas emissions.
 Sensible efficiency and waste reduction measures will benefit both businesses and consumers across all sectors of the economy.